 NIR spectroscopy is commonly used for determining the compositional and functional properties of the sample, identifying materials, and as part of process control.
 The most common fields of study where NIR spectroscopy is used are agriculture, food and feed analysis, pharmaceuticals, and different medical and physiological diagnostics.

-NIR and IR spectroscopy both use electromagnetic radiation and measured absorbance and transmittance to gain data from a sample.
+NIR and IR spectroscopy both use electromagnetic radiation and measure absorbance and transmittance to gain data from a sample.
 But when comparing NIR spectroscopy and regular IR spectroscopy, there are a few key differences.
 Light in the near-infrared region can typically penetrate deeper into the sample when compared to regular infrared radiation.
 This means that NIR spectroscopy is not a very sensitive method but is very useful when studying bulk materials.

 Regular IR spectroscopy is more accurate in identifying functional groups and materials.
 Near-infrared spectroscopy can be used in the presence of interfering substances, such as glass or plastic containers.
 These materials can be used as cell windows and focusing lenses.
 Mid-IR radiation is absorbed by many common materials and therefore more expensive special materials have to be used in lenses and windows to maintain high precision.